SharonymTan/SharonymTan.github.io/README.md

 👋 Hello there, I am a data science student based in Sydney, currently enrolled in the master program with UNSW while also working full time.

-Here you will find some of projects that I have completed through my university courses and some of the data analysis that I worked or still working on in my current company.
+Here you will find some of projects that I have completed through my university course and some of the data analysis work that I worked on in my current company.

 ### Markdown